livetocode/tabular-data-differ/README.md

 #### Items

-A list of DiffRow objects, which can have two distinct layouts based on the "OutputOptions.keepOldValues" property.
+A list of RowDiff objects, which can have two distinct layouts based on the "OutputOptions.keepOldValues" property.

 ##### keepOldValues is false or undefined
 ```json